michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 ![](/docs/reference/data-sources/glide-tables-api-for-beginners/Glide%20APIs.png)

 {% callout title="" %}
-If you’re already experienced with APIs, you can view the reference doc here.
-If you’re new to working with APIs or just need a step by step guide, read on.
+If you're already experienced with APIs, you can view the reference doc here.
+If you're new to working with APIs or just need a step by step guide, read on.
 {% /callout %}

 {% video src="https://www.loom.com/share/5f777012334f4b2d94fee882be021546" /%}

 ## How to use the Glide Tables API

-For this guide, we’re going to use a tool called Clickup.
+For this guide, we're going to use a tool called Clickup.
 ClickUp is used to manage projects and tasks and we want to sync some data between ClickUp, and our Glide Table.

-Let’s say that we want to track the data of any active business leads created inside ClickUp.
+Let's say that we want to track the data of any active business leads created inside ClickUp.
 Each lead goes through different stages:

 1. New leads are **created**
 2. Leads are then marked **qualified**, or